BlvckBytes/blvckbytes.at/src/assets/markdown/about_me.md

 "Future inventions have always existed, only we cannot realise them all." - ?

+"If I have seen further than others, it is by standing upon the shoulders of giants." - Isaac Newton

 "I don't care that they stole my idea.
 I care that they don't have any of their own." - Nikola Tesla

 "I do not think you can name many great inventions that have been made by married men." - Nikola Tesla